Stylish, well-built and holds its value very well

 Definitely worth considering.
 But so are its closest rivals.

 Skip to our full verdict on...

-This generation of Caddy launched with both Euro 5 and Euro 6 turbodiesel engines, with the former - mostly 1.6-litre diesels - phased out by September 2016.
+This generation of Caddy launched with both Euro 5 and Euro 6 turbodiesel engines, though the old Euro 5 1.6-litre diesels phased out by September 2016.

-Only the larger 2.0-litre TDI diesels carried over as Euro 6 engines; with slightly adjusted power and torque ratings of:
+This left only the larger 2.0-litre TDI diesels carried over as Euro 6 engines, offered with the following power and torque ratings:

 - 75hp / 225Nm

 - 150hp / 340Nm